-11 Reducing emissions from deforestation and forest degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries
+&lt;sup>16 Reducing emissions from deforestation and forest degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries

-12 VCS organizes energy-saving projects (fuel conversion, lighting renewal, waste heat recovery, HFC-23 reduction, etc.) and renewable energy projects (grid-connected hydropower, wind power, geothermal power, solar power, etc.) according to project implementation site (LDC/non-LDC) and project scale (large/small) and announces restrictions.
+&lt;sup>17 VCS organizes energy-saving projects (fuel conversion, lighting renewal, waste heat recovery, HFC-23 reduction) and renewable energy projects (grid-connected hydropower, wind power, geothermal power, solar power) according to project implementation site (LDC/non-LDC) and project scale (large/small) and announces restrictions.
 Large-scale projects are uniformly excluded from projects in non-LDCs.
 Large-scale projects are added, while grid-connected hydroelectric power generation are excluded.

 Gold Standard also publishes Eligibility Requirements for Grid Connected Renewable Energy Generation Projects (VER and CER), and projects implemented in countries or regions included in high- and middle-income countries and high-income countries classified as such by the World Bank and projects implemented in countries where the level of renewable energy penetration exceeds 3.5% of the total grid capacity on the date of submission of the proposed project for the preliminary review are deemed ineligible.
-As exceptions, however, projects implemented in the least developed countries (LDCs), small island developing states (SIDS), or landlocked developing countries (LLDCs) specified by the United Nations, or in other special situations (conflict zones, etc.) are exempt from these eligibility requirements.

-13 In the discussion of the "Core Carbon Principles" in the TSVCM, one of the issues to be considered was whether financial additionality was necessary for all methodologies.
-In view of the increasing amount of carbon removal, some participants suggested that sequestration/removal in particular should be distinguished from emission reduction /reduction or may not be necessary.
+As exceptions, however, projects implemented in the least developed countries (LDCs), small island developing states (SIDS), or landlocked developing countries (LLDCs) specified by the United Nations, or in other special situations (conflict zones) are exempt from these eligibility requirements.
+Both restrictions were imposed as a result of a rigorous evaluation of additionality.
+18 In the discussion of the "Core Carbon Principles" in the TSVCM, one of the issues to be considered was whether financial additionality was necessary for all methodologies.
+In view of the increasing amount of carbon removal, some participants suggested that that financial additionality may not be necessary, especially for sequestration/removal.
+18 sequestration/removal in particular should be distinguished from emission reduction /reduction or may not be necessary.